silver-general/assembly-learning/timer-counter.md

 short intro at https://exploreembedded.com/wiki/AVR_Timer_programming

 good explanation at http://www.avr-asm-tutorial.net/avr_en/starter/starter.html

+# QUESTIONS:
+1. why stack pointer can't address position higher than 0x60?
+2. in the program template it only loads stack pointer low, but the ATtiny has 512bytes of SRAM, so it needs the high bits! why is that?
+3. where in the guide should I put the stack operation part?
+4. how big is the stack? as big as the remaining SRAM?
+5. push and pop seem not to send data to the stack. what?????????????????????????????????????????????

 # intro

 timer/counter is an independent unit inside the MCU. it's used for: